Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 • make recommendations concerning the adoption of other legislation concerning AI.

-The working group must submit a report on its conclusions and suggestions to the joint standing committee of the General Assembly, which is responsible for overseeing general law-related issues, by February 1st, 2024.
-The working group will cease to exist on the day it submits the report or on February 1, 2024, whichever is later.
+The working group was required to submit a report on its conclusions and suggestions to the joint standing committee of the General Assembly by February 1, 2024.
+The working group ceased to exist on the day it submitted the report or on February 1, 2024, whichever was later.

 Key Takeaways for Businesses

-If your organization deals in AI-based solutions and engages or intends to engage in business with the Connecticut state government, it must undertake the following as soon as practicable:
+If your organization deals in AI-based solutions and engages or intends to engage in business with the Connecticut state government, it must ensure the following:

 • Understand the scope of the CTDPA and make efforts to be in compliance with its provisions;